|

 Daniel Assigned Land Grant to Thomas Hays:

-located, thus some of them took the easy money and forfeited their land to
+some of grantees took the easy money and forfeited their land to land

-land speculators.
-This transaction is recorded on the back of
+speculators.
+This transaction is recorded on the back of Daniel

-Daniel's land grant.
-Thomas Hays, in turn, assigned the land to
+Haston's land grant.
+Thomas Hays, in turn, assigned the land to Thomas

 1786 August 18 |